PV-Shreyan/Custom-Gaming-Controller-For-ATMega32A/README.md

 # What you need:
 1. First an formost an IDE to code.
 I used Microchip Studio, you can use any IDE you like.
 2. Second, a flasher to flash you code onto the MCU (Microcontroller).
 I used WinAVRFlasher, you can use any other flasher you like.
-3. Sadly, this is not a simple plug and play thing as this MCU lacks the native USB support for it so you'll need to download these three programs for now:
+3. Sadly, this is not a simple plug and play thing as this MCU lacks the native USB support for it so you'll need to download and use these three programs for now:

 [vJoySerialFeeder](https://github.com/Cleric-K/vJoySerialFeeder) (v1.7.1)\
 [HidHide configuration client](https://github.com/nefarius/HidHide) (v1.5.230.0)\